Analysis | The juicy Mark Meadows texts Liz Cheney just disclosed

 Fox host Laura Ingraham to Meadows: “Hey Mark, the president needs to tell people in the Capitol to go home.
 This is hurting all of us.
 He is destroying his legacy.”

 The “hurting all of us” line is notable — in that it suggests a violent insurrection was a political liability in their joint effort.
-Perhaps this was viewed as how to appeal to Trump and his advisers.
-But even then, Ingraham on her show that night said nothing about this destroying Trump’s legacy, nor did she judge Trump harshly.
-Instead, she suggested antifa was involved (a claim for which there’s still no evidence), pointed to Trump’s stolen-election claims supposedly not being settled, and downplayed the number of people involved — before being corrected by none other than House Minority Leader Kevin McCarthy (R-Calif.).
+Perhaps this was considered a way to appeal to Trump and his advisers.
+But even then, Ingraham on her show that night said nothing about this destroying Trump’s legacy, nor did she judge the president harshly.
+Instead, she suggested that antifa was involved (a claim for which there’s still no evidence), said Trump’s stolen-election claims were not settled and downplayed the number of people involved — before being corrected by none other than House Minority Leader Kevin McCarthy (R-Calif.).

 Fox host Brian Kilmeade to Meadows: “Please get him on TV.
 Destroying everything you have accomplished.”